Daniel Simone

-Daniel Simone (born in New York City) is an American author who specializes in writing about sensational crimes in collaboration with one of the perpetrators or investigators of the actual event.
+Daniel Simone (born in New York City) is an American author, who specialized in writing about sensational crimes in collaboration with one of the perpetrators or investigators of the actual event.

 The Lufthansa Heist

 Daniel Simone co-wrote The Lufthansa Heist with Henry Hill.
-Hill was one of the organizers of the infamous 1978 Lufthansa robbery at Kennedy Airport.
 Hill's life and criminal career is portrayed in Martin Scorsese's film Goodfellas.
 Simone also had the collaboration of the two FBI agents who led the investigation of the robbery.
 These two investigators declared their testimonials to Hill and Simone's account in the book's Foreword and Afterward, which were written by them.
 Additionally, Simone relied on numerous other sources such as the former US Attorney in charge of the Lufthansa case, Port Authority of New York and New Jersey officials, a former NYPD detective, and an ex Long Island Nassau County Assistant District Attorney.
 Simone interviewed several alleged Mafia gangsters who came forth with their knowledge related to the plotting of the Lufthansa robbery.
-Court records, too, were helpful to the author during the production of the manuscript.
+Simone also used court records during the production of the manuscript.
 Refer to the Author's Notes and Sources in The Lufthansa Heist by Daniel Simone & Henry Hill.

 In this book, Daniel Simone also describes a full account of the 1978 infamous Boston College Basketball Point Shaving Scheme engineered by Henry Hill.
 The fixing of the Boston Eagles games stands as one of the most widely known sports scandals in American history.
 Hill recruited three Eagles players to manipulate the scoring so that it would end over or under the point spread odds set by the Las Vegas bookmakers.
 Also refer to pages 76–86 in The Lufthansa Heist by Daniel Simone & Henry Hill.

 The Lufthansa Heist is a dramatic rendition of the robbery, unveiling facts and comprehensive details that Henry Hill had not publicized in the past.

 The Charles Manson Project

-In early 2015, Simone and a collaborator, Heidi Jordan Ley, completed a manuscript about the Charles Manson murder convictions titled, The Retrial of Charles Manson.
+In early 2015, Simone and a collaborator, Heidi Jordan Ley, completed a manuscript about the Charles Manson murder convictions titled The Retrial of Charles Manson.
 This is the first book, according to the author, endorsed and corroborated by Manson.
-Simone and his collaborator re-investigate and discredit the Helter Skelter theory put forth by Manson's prosecutor, Vincent Bugliosi, as the motivation of the Sharon Tate and her friends' murders.
+Simone and Ley re-investigate and discredit the Helter Skelter theory put forth by Manson's prosecutor, Vincent Bugliosi, as the motivation of the Sharon Tate and her friends' murders.
 Furthermore, this version of the Charles Manson affair outlines Bugliosi's arrest for fabrication of evidence and perjury during the Manson trial.
 Among those charges he was also indicted for leaking non-public court documents to a reporter.
-Simone also discloses Bugliosi's other criminal misdeeds of personal nature and unrelated to the Manson prosecution, revelations that he, Simone, supports with substantial documentation.

 The manuscript was adapted to a documentary series titled, Charles Manson: The Final Words.
 It premiered on the REELZ Channel on December 6, 2017.